discreetlogcontracts/dlcspecs/ECDSA-adaptor.md

 ## Adaptor Signatures

 *Adaptor signatures* are an efficient form of verifiable signature encryption that can achieve our required structure.
-Given a anticipated signature `Y` we may encrypt a signature (for the purposes of this document, an ECDSA signature) under `Y` such that once a party learns the discrete logarithm of `Y` they can decrypt it and get a valid ECDSA signature.
+Given an anticipated signature `Y` we may encrypt a signature (for the purposes of this document, an ECDSA signature) under `Y` such that once a party learns the discrete logarithm of `Y` they can decrypt it and get a valid ECDSA signature.

-An interesting aspect of adaptor signatures is that they leak the decryption key (the discrete logarithm of `Y`) when they are decrypted.
+An interesting aspect of adaptor signatures is that the decryption key (the discrete logarithm of the encryption key `Y`) can be derived if both the plaintext (the valid ECDSA signature) and the ciphertext (the adaptor signature) are known.
 In our case the leaked decryption key is the scalar *s* value of a [[BIP340]] signature which turns out to be quite useful.
 The ability to recover the *s* value from the on-chain transaction actually improves the security of the protocol compared to the original DLC description in [[Dry]].
 To see why, imagine an oracle who engages in bets based on their own signatures.